-Ask questions that probe the underlying motivations of each approach, the trade-offs it might require, and the willingness of the participants to recognize them.
-(Sample questions are on Page 5.)
-Listen to others.
+Ask questions that probe the underlying motivations of each option, the trade-offs it might require, and the willingness of the participants to recognize them.
+(Sample questions begin on Page 5.)
+Listen to others; remain neutral.

 Keep the discussion moving and focused on the issue.